ultrabug/py3status/py3status/modules/README.md

     see above.
     *(default None)*
-  - `button_action` Button that when clicked opens the Github notification page if notifications, else the project page for the repository .
+  - `button_action` Button that when clicked opens the Github notification page if notifications, else the project page for the repository if there is one (otherwise the github home page).
 Setting to `0` disables.
     *(default 3)*
   - `cache_timeout` How often we refresh this module in seconds *(default 60)*